Ping’s latest players iron, the i525 set, offers hollow body iron construction that dramatically increased ball speed during our time with the clubs.

 The company’s club designers have gone out of their way to improve sound and feel with the Ping i525 iron.
 The thinner maraging steel face offers the most flexible face for a forged iron we’ve ever seen from the company.

-With improved sound, also comes exceptional responsiveness.
+With improved sound also comes exceptional responsiveness.
 During our testing, the i525s delivered an immediate response, letting us know where our ball was headed.

 Not only do the Ping irons here offer outstanding workability, but you’ll find they provide extra distance as well.
 For advanced iron sets, the Ping i525 still offers high-grade playability, especially when it comes to the long irons in the set.

 On full swings, the i525s deliver a low penetrating flight that adds distance on swing after swing.
-A pleasure to hit, even with the stronger lofts of the short irons, the Ping i515 irons offer impressive all-around length from the fairway or tee box.
+A pleasure to hit, even with the stronger lofts of the short iron, the Ping i515 irons offer impressive all-around length from the fairway or tee box.

-While the i525s certainly need to be evaluated through the lens of a players iron, we were pleasantly surprised at how forgiving each iron was in this set.
+While the i525s certainly need to be evaluated through the lens of a player’s iron, we were pleasantly surprised at how forgiving each iron was in this set.

 With minimal offset on the blade, most golfers would expect that they’d need precise shotmaking to maintain distance, but the good designers at Ping have found a way to keep off-center strikes heading toward the target with speed.